FindMySchool LogoFindMySchool

 Leadership & Management

 Year 7 entry is coordinated through Westminster’s secondary admissions process.
-For September 2026 entry, Westminster states that applications open via the Pan-London system on 1 September 2025 and close on 31 October 2025, with national offer day on 2 March 2026.
+For September 2027 entry, the verified Pan-London timetable gives an on-time deadline of 31 October 2026, national offer day on 1 March 2027, and an acceptance deadline of 15 March 2027.

 The academy’s published admissions number for September 2026 entry is 210 places.
 Priority follows the standard pattern for academies, with places first allocated to pupils with an Education, Health and Care Plan naming the school, then looked-after and previously looked-after children, exceptional social or medical need, siblings, children of eligible staff, and finally distance from home to school measured in a straight line.
 Multiple births are handled with a rule that prioritises the eldest child if admitting all children would exceed the published number.